Description

 Tried: Run Hydra directly against the login endpoint with no header rotation

-Hydra sends all requests from the same source IP, so after roughly 5 failed attempts the server returns HTTP 429 and blocks the rest of the wordlist.
-The lockout is per-IP, not per-account, so the correct fix is to supply a different X-Forwarded-For value on every request - something Hydra cannot do natively without a custom module.
+Hydra sends every request from the same source IP, so after about 5 failures the server returns HTTP 429 and the rest of the wordlist is blocked.
+The lockout is per-IP rather than per-account, so the fix is a different X-Forwarded-For on every request, which Hydra cannot do without a custom module.

 Tried: Send X-Forwarded-For: 127.0.0.1 as a static value on every request to appear as localhost

-Using a fixed spoofed IP means all requests still share the same rate-limit bucket - just under the fake address 127.0.0.1 instead of the real one.
-The counter still reaches the lockout threshold after the same number of failures.
-The rotation must produce a unique IP per request so the server never sees more than one or two attempts from any single advertised address.
+A fixed spoofed IP still puts every request in one rate-limit bucket, just under the fake address instead of the real one, and the counter hits the lockout threshold after the same number of failures.
+The rotation has to produce a unique IP per request, so the server never sees more than an attempt or two from any single address.

 Learn more